rvanbekkum/vsc-xliff-sync/README.md

 ## Known Issues

-* Support for group nodes and automatically inserting new groups into target files is not implemented.
+* Automatically inserting _new_ groups into target files is not implemented.
 * The NAV2018 XLIFF generator creates Xliff Generator Notes without any identifiers, therefore it is recommended to change the `xliffSync.findBy...` settings to not synchronize trans-units based on Xliff Generator notes.